deckhouse/csi-nfs/docs/README.md

 The `volumeCleanup` parameter will help you choose how to clean the volume before deleting it.

-> **Caution!** This option does not affect files already deleted by the client application.
+> **Caution.** This option does not affect files already deleted by the client application.

-> **Caution!** This option affects only commands sent via the NFS protocol.
+> **Caution.** This option affects only commands sent via the NFS protocol.
 The server-side execution of these commands is defined by:
 >
 > - NFS server service;
 > - the file system;